From readers: “Our Place said their Always Pan is Lead-free. They sent me test results. Tamara, can you explain?”

 - Component #2) the exterior “spice” coating and

-- The manufacturer’s “report” indicates that total metals content was done looking specifically (and only) for the following five metals:
+- The manufacturer’s “report” indicates that the total metals content looked specifically (and only) for the following five metals:

 - Lead